Giant isopod: Morphology

-Giant isopods are a good example of deep-sea gigantism (cf. giant squid), as they are far larger than the "typical" isopods that are up to 5 cm.
+Giant isopods are an example of deep-sea gigantism (cf. giant squid), as they are far larger than other isopod groups.
 Bathynomus can be divided into "giant" species where the adults generally are between 8 and 15 cm long and "supergiant" species where the adults are typically between 17 and 50 cm.
-One of the "supergiants", B. giganteus, reaches a typical length between 19 and 36 cm; an individual claimed to be 76 cm long has been reported by the popular press, but the largest confirmed was c.
+One of the supergiants, B. giganteus, reaches a typical length between 19 and 36 cm; an individual claimed to be 76 cm long has been reported by the popular press, but the largest confirmed was c.
 50 cm.

-Their morphology resembles that of their terrestrial relative, the woodlouse.
+Their morphology resembles that of their terrestrial relatives, the woodlice.
 Their bodies are dorsoventrally compressed, protected by a rigid, calcareous exoskeleton composed of overlapping segments.
-Like some woodlice, they can curl up into a "ball", where only the tough shell is exposed.
-This protects from predators trying to strike at the more vulnerable underside.
+Like some woodlice, they can curl up into a ball, exposing only the tough dorsal shell.
+This protects them from predators trying to strike at the more vulnerable underside.
 The first shell segment is fused to the head; the most posterior segments are often fused, as well, forming a "caudal shield" over the shortened abdomen (pleon).

 The large eyes are compound with nearly 4,000 facets, sessile, and spaced far apart on the head.
 They have two pairs of antennae.
 The uniramous thoracic legs or pereiopods are arranged in seven pairs, the first of which is modified into maxillipeds to manipulate and bring food to the four sets of jaws.
 The abdomen has five segments called pleonites, each with a pair of biramous pleopods.
 These are modified into swimming legs and rami, flat respiratory structures acting as gills.
-The isopods are a pale lilac or pinkishly.
+Giant isopods are a pale lilac or pinkish in coloration.

 The individual species generally resemble each other but can be separated by various morphological features, notably the number (7–13) and shape (straight or upturned) of the spines on the pleotelson ("tail"), shape (simple or bifid) of the central spine on the pleotelson, and the shape and structure of the uropods and pereopods.

 Giant isopods like Bathynomus giganteus store substantial organic reserves in their midgut gland and fat body, with lipids forming a significant component, particularly in the fat body where triacylglycerols make up 88% of total lipids.